 1. Who are we?

-In this policy references to MAD//Fest, Hippocampus Media, ‘we’, ‘our’ or ‘us’ are to Hippocampus Media Ltd which is company limited by guarantee (company number 11160601).
+In this policy references to In this policy references to MAD//Fest London, MAD//Picnic, MAD//Insight, The 99 Club Digital Festival, MAD//Anywhere, Hippocampus Media, ‘we’, ‘our’ or ‘us’ are to Hippocampus Media Ltd which is company limited by guarantee (company number 11160601).

 2. What personal data do we collect and what do we need?

 Hippocampus Media is the ‘controller’ of the personal data you provide to us.
 We will collect personal data such as your name, job title, company, email address, phone number, postal address, country of residence and your credit card/debit card details if you are buying certain products and services such as tickets from us.

 In order to run viable commercial events and personalise your event experience, we may also collect the following information:

 - Dietary and special access requirements or provisions

 - Basic registration data such as your name, job title, company, email address, phone number, social media profiles and company type.